-The City of Prince George spends millions of dollars per year maintaining our extensive road and sidewalk network.
-Roads Division annually presents Council with a list of projects that can be completed according to the road and sidewalk rehabilitation budget approved by Council.
+The City of Prince George spends millions of dollars per year maintaining its extensive road and sidewalk network.
+The City's Roads Division presents Council with an annual list of projects that can be completed according to the road and sidewalk rehabilitation budget approved by Council.

-The City utilizes a variety of equipment to repair holes that emerge in the road surface.
-These potholes can become especially common in the later winter and spring, as a result of freeze-thaw cycles.
-Contact the City to report a pothole that needs to be repaired.
+The City uses a variety of equipment to repair holes that emerge in the road surface.
+These potholes can become common in the late winter and spring because of freeze-thaw cycles.

-The City annually produces an interactive map indicating the location of the road and sidewalk rehabilitation projects being undertaken that year.
-Access current road or sidewalk projects for this year.
+The City produces an interactive map every year showing the location of road and sidewalk rehabilitation projects being undertaken that year.

-This method involves applying a modified cold mix pavement comprised of dense graded aggregate, asphalt emulsion, water, and mineral fillers.
+This method involves applying a modified cold mix pavement made up of dense graded aggregate, asphalt emulsion, water, and mineral fillers.
 It is applied in a thin layer and therefore does not add structural strength to the roadway.
-This method can only be used on asphalt that is in fairly good condition with low traffic volumes; it is intended to prolong the life of the underlying asphalt surface.
+This method can only be used on asphalt that is in fairly good condition with low traffic volumes and is intended to prolong the life of the underlying asphalt surface.

 Mill and Overlay

 This method removes 50mm of existing asphalt, which is then replaced with new asphalt.
-This method allows for the replacement of asphalt without increasing the elevation of the roadway.
+This method allows for the replacement of asphalt without increasing the a roadway's elevation.

 Milling removes surface deficiencies and is used predominantly in urban situations where curb and gutter are present and road elevation is critical for drainage considerations.
 The milled material is used to surface gravel roads throughout the City.